Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Bureaucratic waste analysis:  The bureaucratic expense of running all these vacation areas is totally literal.
 There's no reason to expect this to promote hatred of bureaucrats or the destruction of bureaucratic talent; on the contrary, it would promote developing marginal territories, and (long-term) contributes to surfacing/protecting bureaucratic talent.
 	10. Utopic rating:  5/5
 	11. Public protection rating:  5/5
+	12. Technological smoothness:  4/5
+	13. Technological extremophilia:  Territory average.
-	12. Kind of person most protected:  Service workers who like their jobs
+	14. Kind of person most protected:  Service workers who like their jobs
 8. Seat of Policy
 	1. Mechanism proposal:  The Seats of Policy engage in long-term bureaucratic meta-analysis.
 	2. Mechanism proposal:  Since they host travelling policy analysts, the Seats of Policy encourage bureaucratic talents to travel from region to region.
 This investment in travel logistics has the same general beneficial effect on survival rates as Panarchic Retreats.
 	3. Bureaucratic waste analysis:  The Seats of Policy siphon off some of the system's bureaucrats to do analytical work unrelated to the day-to-day operations of the system.
 They also encourage some amount of brain drain as talented individuals leave the system.
 Still, these are extremely protective of bureaucratic talent...
 By this rubric, they are perfectly utopic, and so the Seats of Policy reduce the galaxy's inclination to all forms of incompetence and corruption.
 	4. Utopic rating:  5/5
 	5. Public protection rating:  4/5
+	6. Technological smoothness:  5/5
+	7. Technological extremophilia:  Unrateable.
+The Seats of Policy neither start experiments nor stop them, but they observe them very closely.
-	6. Kind of person most protected:  Bureaucrats
+	8. Kind of person most protected:  Bureaucrats
 9. Subconscious Education
 	1. Mechanism proposal:  The literally described technology turns dreams into an edutainment system, using interfaces between the panarchic nanotechnologies and the setting's cybernetics.
 Data-organization is what dreams are for, right?
 This makes them BETTER at it.
 	2. Downside analysis:  This sounds dreary and de-individuating... why would the panarchy do this..?
 How could it possibly contribute to their development as competent cultural individuals?